ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 ~~~
 {: .source}

-The iteration with `i == 2` for example reads locations `a[1]` and `a[2]` and
+The iteration with `i==2` for example reads locations `a[1]` and `a[2]` and
 writes location `a[2]`.
-The iteration with `i == 3` then reads locations
+The iteration with `i==3` then reads locations
 `a[2]` and `a[3]`.
 Since `a[2]` was read by both and written by one, there is
 a data dependency on `a[2]` between the assignment statement in successive loop
 iterations.
 So, the "statements" in the definition don't need to be separate
 lines of code.

-Consider also what it would mean to run this loop in parallel:  Different
+Now think about what it would mean to run this loop in parallel:  Different
-iterations carried out by different threads of execution, possibly at the same
+iterations would be carried out by different threads of execution, possibly at the same
 time.
 If any two iterations didn't happen in the order dictated by the serial
 code, the results would be wrong.

-There are at least three different types of data dependencies:
+There are three types of data dependencies:
-# Flow dependencies, like the last example, when one statement uses the results of another
+* Flow dependencies, like the last example, when one statement uses the results of another
-# Anti-dependencies, when one statement should write to a location only ''after'' another has read what's there
+* Anti-dependencies, when one statement should write to a location only ''after'' another has read what's there
-# Output dependencies, when two statements write to a location, so the result will depend on which one wrote to it last
+* Output dependencies, when two statements write to a location, so the result will depend on which one wrote to it last
-There's a wikipedia page on data depencies:  https://en.wikipedia.org/wiki/Data_dependency
+There's a wikipedia page on data depencies: <https://en.wikipedia.org/wiki/Data_dependency>

 > ## Is There a Dependency?
 >